sefeng211/emue8/README.md

 Emue8 is a Chip-8 emulator written in C++ and SDL2.

-I have only tested in on `Linux`, however I think it's compatible in other platforms.
+I have only tested on `Linux`, however I think it's compatible on other platforms.

 Compile
 ```